mikeoberdick/st.pio/README.md

 ## Developing With NPM, Gulp, SASS and Browser Sync

 ### Installing Dependencies
-- Make sure you have installed Node.js, Bower, and Browser-Sync [1] on your computer globally
+- Make sure you have installed Node.js, Gulp, and Browser-Sync [1] on your computer globally
 - Then open your terminal and browse to the location of your UnderStrap copy
 - Run: `$ npm install` then: `$ gulp copy-assets`